ICMOL/AutoMod/README.md

 ### Parameters

 There are two sections in the AutoMod parameter file, including the basic and the advanced.
 Users can specify the output file path, number of PTMs in a combination, and the number of exported patterns in the basic section.
-The advanced section provides 109 PTM candidates collected from UniProt, and users can costumize the PTM list by adding or deleting PTM candidates if necessary.
+The advanced section provides 109 PTM candidates collected from UniProt, and users can customize the PTM list by adding or deleting PTM candidates if necessary.

 - Basic parameters